KBLin1996/NIAC_FaceRecognition/README.md

 **Reference:** https://github.com/ageitgey/face_recognition

-**Instruction:** Create a directory called "Images" in the same path with "opencv.py"
+**Instruction:** 1.
+Create a directory called "Images" in the same path with "opencv.py" (Refer the following image)
+                 2.